Kerenza Bryson: Career

 Ranked as world number three, Bryson relocated to the Pentathlon GB base at the Team Bath Sports Training Village at the end of the 2023 season to train as a full-time athlete.

 In February 2024, she won bronze in the individual event and gold in the women's team competition at the prestigious Hungarian Indoor Championships.

 Bryson won her second World Cup individual gold medal in April 2024 at an event held in Ankara, Turkey.

 On 26 June 2024, Bryson was named in the Great Britain team for the Paris Olympics.
 The next month, she won gold in the individual event and silver in the women's team competition at the 2024 European Modern Pentathlon Championships in Budapest, Hungary.

 Going into the Olympics as world number five, Bryson rallied from losing her opening five bouts in the fencing ranking round to end up in fifth place with 21 victories and 14 defeats.
 She then finished first in her semi-final, setting a new Olympic record for overall points with 1,402 in the process.
 Bryson was unable to maintain her form in the final where she came ninth and saw her Olympic record smashed by the gold medal winner, Michelle Gulyás, who scored 1,461 points which was also a new world record.

+Having taken an almost two-year break away from competitive action, Bryson made her return in May 2026 at the World Cup event in Pazardzhik, Bulgaria, where she finished fourth.
+She was subsequently selected to be part of the Great Britain squad for the 2026 World Modern Pentathlon Championships in Guiyang, China, where she won bronze medals in both the individual and team competitions.